Splicing Index Splicing Usage

 Index of Animated Rope Splices

 This page provides an Index of Animated Rope Splices.
-Above, the photo of each knot is a link to its Interactive Step by Step Animation.
-The picture on the right shows all of these knots for a quick reference.
+Each photo is a link to the Interactive Step by Step Animation.
+The picture shows all the knots as a reference.

 Welcome to the Splicing Section